asmitbm/contributors-guide/pages/Commit-guidelines.md

 #### Why do we need good commit messages

+* Good commit messages are simpler to read.
+Reviewers and contributors will be able to review more quickly, find more bugs, and suggest changes as needed.

+* Commit messages serve as documentation for your code changes.
+You can easily search the commit history for the commit that caused the bug in the first place.

+* Writing good commit messages makes it easier for people to contribute to your projects because it allows them to navigate a more structured commit history.

+* Writing good commit messages will help you become a better software developer in the long run.

 #### How to write good commit messages

 A commit message consists of three parts: